7 Signs You Suffered a Concussion in Your Car Accident

 Concussion Diagnosis and Treatment

-Seeing a doctor after your accident helps protect you in case you decide to file a car accident lawsuit in the future.
+Seeing a doctor after your accident helps protect you in case you decide to file a car accident lawsuit with a Pittsburgh personal injury attorney in the future.
 The action makes it clear that you were concerned about injuries and provides evidence that you did your due diligence to get the care you needed.

 Your doctor will ask questions about the event and how you’re feeling, and will likely test your balance, concentration, coordination, hearing, memory, vision, and reflexes to make a diagnosis.